 Want to completely spoil yourself?
 Head out of Hue to this lagoon-side luxury resort.
 You can stay in a villa or bungalows and be treated to massage, Tai Chi, and yoga.
 Sigh.
 Let’s go there now.

-If you visit any of these places in Hue or discover your own gems, please let us know in the comments!
+If you visit any of these Hue vegetarian restaurants or discover your own gems, please let us know in the comments!

 ♥ Happy eating, Jane & Stephen